SourceRabbit/gcode-sender/README.md

 * Uses JSSC for serial communication
 * Event-Driven UI and USB-to-Serial communication
 * Developed with <b>NetBeans 8.0.2</b>
-* To build you need to open the project in Netbeans and just... build.
+* To build you need to open the project in Netbeans and just... build

 Goals:
 * Provide a fast, accurate and easy to use software